 In the past—and in many instances even now—disruptive or otherwise troubled students were relegated to alternative schools, punished for behaviors that many times could be addressed.
 ABE changes that.

 ScholarChip’s ABE is an all-in-one platform that helps reduce inappropriate school behaviors and threats to school safety.
 It works to correct behavior by flagging at-risk students when problems occur and proceeds to make referrals and begin interventions before behaviors can escalate.
 These students are also monitored throughout their school careers to maintain their success.

-Rather than punishing a student, ABE enables them to work with age-appropriate videos, games, and activities tailored to their particular types of bad behaviors.
+Rather than punishing a student, ABE enables them to work with age-appropriate videos, games, and activities tailored to their particular inappropriate behaviors.
 Students enjoy learning how to modify their actions and behave more appropriately.